a-b-street/docs/book/src/tech/trafficsim/discrete_event/README.md

 6. At the end of the crosswalk, the pedestrian immediately enters another `Crossing` state for the next sidewalk.

-We can visualize this with a finite-state machine diagram:
+We can visualize this with a finite-state machine:

 <figure>
   <a href="pedestrian_fsm.png" target="_blank"><img src="pedestrian_fsm.png"/></a>